Out and Wonderful: Durham Pride All Year Long

 At Pride: Durham, NC, displays of joy, self-expression, love and liberation are encouraged.
 Join our queer community members and allies in our city’s biggest celebration of LGBTQ+ people, culture, and heritage at Pride: Durham, NC.

 Durham has been the home of bold, courageous, and trailblazing for more than 40 years.
 Yes, Durhamites celebrate National Pride Month in June – and show their pride and solidarity throughout the year – by building intentionally queer-friendly spaces and throwing events and parties around the city.
-We also celebrate Pride: Durham, NC, our annual series of signature community events for and with the LGBTQ+ community during the first weekend of the fall season, usually towards the end of September.
+We also celebrate Pride: Durham, NC, our annual series of signature community events for and with the LGBTQ+ community during the first weekend of the fall season, usually toward the end of September.

 Join Pride: Durham, NC for a weekend-long celebration.
 Photo: Discover Durham